zoe-becker/multiplayer-word-search/BUILDING.md

 **NOTE:** All paths must not contain any spaces.

 **NOTE:** Windows paths are typically written with the backward slash, which can form escape sequences in PHP.
-It is recommended that you replace all forward slashes in Windows paths with the forward slash (/).
+It is recommended that you replace all backward slashes in Windows paths with the forward slash (/).

 ### envConfig.php
 1. Make a copy of the default_envConfig.php and rename it to envConfig.php